The Family: Domestic Church & Demonic Battlefield

 Certainly Jesus Christ, who became like us in all ways but sin, kept the Ten Commandments perfectly, including the command to honor your father and mother.
 So we know that Jesus was devoted to Mary and Joseph.
 To love Jesus involves more than to loving Him alone; it involves loving what He loves, which includes you and me.
 This is why the commandments to love God and to love neighbor are linked.
 We cannot truly love God without loving one another.

-But in the grand and complex world of human relationships, mothers and fathers are different.
-There is a reason why out of the whole myriad of human relationships — husband and wife, sister and brother, friend and neighbor, co-worker and comrade — mothers and fathers are singled out in the Commandments.
+But in the grand and complex world of human relationships, mothers and fathers are special.
+There is a reason why out of the whole myriad of human relationships — husband and wife, sister and brother, friend and neighbor, co-worker and comrade — mothers and fathers are singled out in the Fourth Commandment.
 They are the first of all our human relationships.
 Each one of us is born into the world already in relationship with at least two other people, who were given the great privilege of sharing in God’s work of creating us.

 Jesus’ first human relationship after His Incarnation was with His mother.
 He spent nine months reposed in the tabernacle of her womb before His birth.
 After His birth, the first faces the Son of God looked upon with His human eyes were those of Mary and Joseph.